ota-meshi/eslint-plugin-regexp/docs/rules/no-potentially-empty-backreference.md

 ## :book: Rule Details

-If the referenced group of a backreference is not matched because some other path leads to the backreference, the backreference will be replaced with the empty string.
+If the referenced group of a backreference is not matched because some other path leads to the backreference, the backreference will trivially accept (e.g. `/(?:(a)|b)\1/`).
 The same will happen if the captured text of the referenced group was reset before reaching the backreference.

-This will handle backreferences which will always be replaced with the empty string for the above reason.
+This will not handle backreferences that always trivially accept.
 Use [regexp/no-useless-backreference] for that.

 <eslint-code-block>